Drop your shader file

 LYGIA Shader Library

-LYGIA is a shader library of reusable functions that will let you prototype, port or ship a project in just few minutes.
+LYGIA is the biggest shader library.
+Battle proof, cross platform and multi-language.
+Is made of reusable functions that will let you prototype, port and ship projects in just few minutes.
 It's very granular, flexible and efficient.
-Support multiple shading languages and can easily be added to any project, enviroment or framework of your choice.
+Support multiple shading languages and can easily be added to virtually any project.
+There are already integrations for almost all mayor enviroments, engines and frameworks.

 How to use it?

-In your shader #include the functions you need:
+In your shader just #include the functions you need and then use them:

 #ifdef GL_ES precision mediump float; #endif uniform vec2 u_resolution; uniform float u_time; #include "lygia/space/ratio.glsl" #include "lygia/math/decimate.glsl" #include "lygia/draw/circle.glsl" void main(void) { vec3 color = vec3(0.0); vec2 st = gl_FragCoord.xy/u_resolution.xy; st = ratio(st, u_resolution); color = vec3(st.x,st.y,abs(sin(u_time))); color = decimate(color, 20.); color += circle(st, .5, .1); gl_FragColor = vec4(color, 1.0); }

-The other options is using a local version that then you can bundle into your project, or use the server to resolve the dependencies online.
+If you are working on a project and want to use LYGIA, you have two options: cloning a local version that then you can bundle into your project; or using the server ( https://lygia.xyz ) to resolve the dependencies online.
+How each one works?

 LYGIA Locally

-If you are working locally in an environment that can resolve #include dependencies, just clone LYGIA into your project relative to the shader you are loading:
+If you want to work locally, you must ensure that your environment can resolve #include dependencies.
+You can find some examples in here specially for GLSL.
+Then you just need to clone LYGIA into your project relative to the shader you are loading:

 git clone https://github.com/patriciogonzalezvivo/lygia.git